abhishek-ch/around-dataengineering/journey/DataEngineer_Journey.md

 ### Data Exploration Visualization

 We heard data is ready, can we explore the data!
 Suddenly Data Analysts & Data Scientists jumped into the discussion.
-No, You cannot :rotating_light:
+Well get ready!!! :running_man::rotating_light::boom:

+So convincing  Data Analysts & Data Scientists to explore the data over _commandline! is <> _
-As a data engineer, I can imagine visualization over command line, but I am not sure my colleagues are really gonna hate me for that.
-So, we need to provide an interface.
+Well we can provide __Jupyter Notebook__ but still not the best solution.
+So, we really need to provide an interface to work...

-So our data exploration platform should have the following -
+Data exploration Platform should atleast have the following -

 	1. Open Sourced
-	2. Support Large Scale data exploration
+	2. Support Large Scale Data Exploration
 	3. Fancy Graphs
 	4. Dashboarding
 	5. Sharing
 	6. Governance
+	7. Multi Data Source Connectivity
+	8. Easy to use

-So technically, it asked for almost everything as a __large scale project__.
+So technically, we are expecting everything for a __large scale project__.
 Well after many hours of discussions -

 ![](images/presto.png) ![](images/metabse.png)